-Professor Gil Seinfeld, the Robert A. Sullivan Professor of Law, is the associate dean for academic programming.
+Professor Gil Seinfeld is the Robert A. Sullivan Professor of Law and served as associate dean for academic programming from 2016 to 2021.
 He teaches and writes about federal jurisdiction, the constitutional law of federalism, and civil procedure.

 Seinfeld is currently working on a book about legal education, focusing on student mental health and DEI.
 Seinfeld's recent scholarly work explores the role of national unity in shaping the contours of our constitutional law.